 Video of the Day

-Since gourds have a hard shell, it can be difficult to cook them.
-For best results, ensure your gourds are the edible variety and utilize the proper method of preparation.
+Gourds have a hard shell, so it can be difficult to cook them.
 If you're considering adding gourds to your shopping list, here is how to cook, prepare and eat gourds.

 The gourd family consists of hundreds of species.
 Gourds are grown on vines and tend to have unusual shapes, colors and patterns.
-Gourds range in size, though some varieties can weigh up to hundreds of pounds.
+They range in size, though some varieties can weigh up to hundreds of pounds.
+Some gourds are edible, and some are not.

 The origin story of gourds is a mystery, though there is evidence of gourds being used in early civilizations across Africa, Asia, North America, South America and Australia, per the Chicago Botanic Garden.

-A gourd is a cucurbit whose fruits have a hard shell when mature, according to Desert Botanical Garden.
+Gourds are in the plant family cucurbit, and these fruits have hard shells when mature, according to Desert Botanical Garden.
 Many are used for inedible purposes as the shell is hard and bitter, though a selection can be peeled, cooked and enjoyed.

 Some edible gourds include: